 Regulating the internet is a thankless task, considering its significance to consumers and also the complexity of distributing data.

-Unless you’re signed up to fibre broadband, your internet connection is piped down a telephone line – a cable which was never designed to carry high-speed data transfers.
+Unless you’re signed up to a full-fibre broadband deal, your internet connection is piped down a telephone line – a cable which was never designed to carry high-speed data transfers.

 It’s perhaps remarkable that our internet service providers (or ISPs) are so successful in delivering data to us, given today’s spiralling data requirements.